theforeman/theforeman.org/plugins/foreman_discovery/18.0/index.md

 To install the plugin, do

+    # yum install tfm-rubygem-smart_proxy_discovery

+on EL7 or

     # yum install rubygem-smart_proxy_discovery

-on Fedora and Red Hat systems or
+on EL8 or

     # apt-get install ruby-smart-proxy-discovery